How to Monitor Data Quality: A Detailed Guide

 Most common errors in Google Tag Manager:

-1. No parameters have been added, such as to the Universal Analytics tag or Google Analytics Settings variable.
+1. No parameters have been added, such as to the Google tag or Google Analytics Settings variable.

-3. Invalid variable name specified in the dataLayer.
+3. The invalid variable name is specified in the dataLayer.
 When you create a dataLayer, be sure to specify by which name the variable will be found in the dataLayer array.
 If you type or write another value, this variable will never be read from the dataLayer.

 4. Enhanced ecommerce tracking is not enabled.